 3. Prepare your stain.
 It’s super easy, find out how to make this gorgeous wood stain here and next time you’re dying to do a DIY you’ll have the perfect stain to use!
 Check out this lovely protea wall art I made using the stain.

-5. Paint the base and side supports with your stain.
-Don’t apply stain to the area where you will glue the side supports to the base. *Allow it to dry completely*
+5. Paint the base and side supports with your stain but don’t apply stain to the area where you will glue the side supports to the base. *Allow it to dry completely*

-6. Sand again, spray with up to four coats of sealer depending on the strength of the sealer, sanding in between coats to achieve a smooth, soft finish.
+6. Then sand again, spray with up to four coats of sealer depending on the strength of the sealer, sanding in between coats to achieve a smooth, soft finish.

-7. Apply wood glue to both the base and the side supports and allow to set.
-Follow instructions on the glue container for best results.
+7. Gluing time!
+Apply the wood glue to both the base and side supports and then clamp them together to give the glue time to set. *Follow instructions on the glue container for best results.*

-8. Fit handles.
-Use a clean drill, (if you don’t own a drill, this cordless drill works well).
-Place masking tape over the area and with a soft pencil mark where you want the handles before drilling.
+8. Now for the handles.
+Before you drill put masking tape over the area and with a soft pencil mark where you want the handles then drill away.

 Voila!
 You Did It!